At the Nasuti College of Osteopathic Medicine you will be a part of something bigger

 to develop lives of self-fulfillment through service.

-D - Diversity and Social Justice: Creating a culture that promotes diversity, equity,
+D - Disparity and Social Justice: Creating a culture that promotes the treatment

-and inclusion in the treatment of others, and seeks to address inequities in access
+of everyone without disparity and seeks to address inequities in access to health

 E - Excellence: Creating a culture where students, faculty, and staff can excel